christopher-besch/cryptography/README.md

 # 🔒Cryptography

-This repository contains two console applications, `encryption` and `decryption`.
+This repository contains two command line applications, `encryption` and `decryption`.
 Both programs are designed to be executed from the command line.

 ## Encryption